JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT-1 LAMP STACK IMPLEMENTATION/project-1.md

 ![securityGroup](./images/createsecgrp.PNG) <br/>

-On the creation page i  added a new security group name and a description, clicked add rule under inbound rules to add source ip address.
-I chose Custom TCP i the __type__ section and entered 22 the (SSH TCP port) in the __port range__ seection.
+On the creation page I  added a new security group name and a description, clicked add rule under inbound rules to add source ip address.
+I chose Custom TCP in the __type__ section and entered 22 the (SSH TCP port) in the __port range__ seection.
 I entered my WAN IP address in the Source IP address box with a /32 so only I have acess to the instance

 ![securityGroup](./images/secgrp2.PNG)